From a Cave in the Woods...

 Fernet-Branca

 Let's not forget something to drink with our "Banquet from Hell".
 Possibly the foulest thing that has ever entered my mouth from the normal direction is Fernet-Branca, an alcoholic bitters made in Milan, Italy.
 Having heard of its virtues as a digestif, I took it one night while at the opera house in Naples, because I was developing an upset stomach and didn't want to have to leave the production, which was good - so I thought it would be worth a try.
+Some people like the fact that it's made with a base of 80-proof grape spirits, but the proprietary blend of herbs and spices make it taste like pine tar and cod liver oil, with just a hint of burned tires (best description I've ever heard of it, unless you've ever had the joy of retching up pure bile.)

 Why such a concoction was ever invented is beyond me.
 The only item in the plus column is that it did settle my stomach.
 Which is strange, for something that tastes so repulsive.